 8. You Use Ancient Baking Powder or Baking Soda

 If your apple-cheddar quick bread turns into a brick, your leavener may have lost its bubbling powers.
 Under ideal conditions—stored in a cool, dry, dark place—baking powder can last up to one year after the best-by date listed on the box and baking soda can last indefinitely, according to EatByDate.com.
 To test a leavener’s effectiveness, combine 1 teaspoon baking powder with 1/2 cup hot water, or 1/4 teaspoon baking soda with 2 teaspoons vinegar.
 If the mixture bubbles immediately on contact, the leaveners will work in your recipe.

 Put down the liquid measuring cup and step away from the flour.
 If you’re using dry and liquid measuring cups interchangeably, your measures may be slightly off—not to mention messy.
 Dry measuring cups enable you to employ Julia Child’s scoop-and-sweep method of measuring dry ingredients like flour and sugar: Dip into the ingredient, fill the cup to overflowing, then sweep the excess away.
-Unless you’re using a scale and measuring by weight, this is the most accurate way to measure dry ingredients.
+Unless you’re using a scale and measuring by weight (which, ideally, you should be), this is the most accurate way to measure dry ingredients.
 The pour spout and below-the-rim measure lines on liquid measuring cups make for less spillage and more accurate measuring of liquid ingredients as well.